SloRunner/owo/doc/README.md

 * See the documentation at the [OneWorld Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
 * Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php) or on the [OneWorld Forum](http://OneWorldcoin.com/).
-* Join one of our Discord groups [OneWorld Discord Groups](https://discord.gg/YcnvMqt).

 Building
 ---------------------